-McKenzie Towne Council proactively obtained the landscaping contract and maintenance agreement from the City of Calgary to maintain the parks within the boundaries of McKenzie Towne.
-McKenzie Towne Council augments this contract with a portion of your fees in order to maintain certain community aesthetics.
+McKenzie Towne Council obtained the Enhanced Landscape Maintenance agreement from the City of Calgary to maintain the interior of all public parks within the boundaries of McKenzie Towne.
+McKenzie Towne Council augments this contract with a portion of your fees in order to maintain a variety of community aesthetics.

 Under this agreement, we are responsible for:

 Did you know that … there are approximately 110 acres of parks in the community and over 200 tree and shrub beds?

 130th pathway: (pathway running East/West between 130th & McKenzie Towne) The City of Calgary is responsible for clearing snow along the East-West pathway, immediately south of 130th Avenue SE, from 52nd St SE to Deerfoot.
 The North part of the pathway, above the T-intersection, is not maintained by the City or MTC.

 For any issues regarding this pathway please contact 311